So you’ve seen Moraine Lake… Now what?

 It’s THE postcard photo you get to take home and brag about.

 2023 Shuttle bus update: Tickets for the Lake Louise and Moraine Lake Shuttle buses will now only be available by making an online reservation in advance.
 In 2023, it will no longer be possible to purchase a walk up spot for either bus.
 Tickets for the 2023 buses will be released on April 1, 2023; please check the Parks Canada Website and register for email alerts for important updates.

 Ok let’s fast forward to your trip.
 You’ve got up to Moraine and you’ve just taken your photo… now what?..
 Back down to Lake Louise again like the other tourists?
 Not so fast!

-Here are our 5 favourite hikes at Moraine Lake.
+So without further ado, are our 7 favourite hikes at Moraine Lake.
 Let’s start with the easiest first:

 This hike is typically covered in snow well into June (Click the link to see how hard it can be with snow!), so either pack snowshoes, or wait until a little later in the season (August/September).